What You Should Know About Diabetic Retinopathy

 3 Intraocular steroids and other medications

 Although laser photocoagulation was the only treatment available for diabetic macular edema since the 1970s, the recent advent of intraocular steroids has added another successful treatment for this disease.
 Injection of anti-inflammatory steroid medication (Kenalog) into the eye (a painless in-office procedure) appears to rapidly improve macular edema and vision loss, often more successfully than laser.
 However, the injections often have to be repeated every 4-6 months, and the long-term visual results remain to be determined.
-Temporarily increased eye pressure (glaucoma) and cataract are the most common and treatable side-effects.
+Temporarily increased eye pressure (glaucoma) and cataract is the most common and treatable side-effects.
 Pending ongoing studies, the role of laser photocoagulation versus intraocular steroids is still unclear.
 Studies are also ongoing evaluating devices that will allow for a long-term, sustained release of steroids into the eye.

 Other Off–label Medications